bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-06-06-beatles-and-india.md

-<![endif]-->

 _+ Q&A with directors_

-_The Beatles and India_ is a unique historical chronicle of the enduring love affair between The Beatles and India that started more than half a century ago.
+_The Beatles and India_ is a unique historical chronicle of the enduring love affair between The Beatles and India that started more than half a century ago. <br>

 Rare archival footage, recordings and photographs, eye-witness accounts and expert comments along with location shoots across India, bring alive the fascinating journey of George, John, Paul and Ringo from their high octane celebrity lives in the West to a remote Himalayan ashram in search of spiritual bliss that inspires an unprecedented burst of creative songwriting.
 It is the first serious exploration of how India shaped the development of the greatest ever rock band and their own pioneering role bridging two vastly different cultures.

 Director Ajoy Bose was a teenage rebel in Calcutta in love with the Beatles when they came to India.
 His long mop and the psychedelic flowers painted on his shirt imitating the Fab Four led to fierce fights with his bureaucrat father.
 In an interesting quirk of fate half a century later as an established journalist and author, Bose was writing a book, _Across the Universe – The Beatles in India_ to mark the 50th anniversary of The Beatles’ historic trip to Rishikesh for the world’s largest publishing house, Penguin Random House.